anniepap/projject-1/README.md

 Initially, Set and Queue are abstract classes that contribute to the implementation of a variety of structures thar are given namely below:
 HashQueue, ArrayQueue, LinkedListQueue

 The purpose was to examine and achieve the quickest time.
-We conluded that HashQueue was the ideal structure based on access time.
+We concluded that HashQueue was the ideal structure based on access time.